 - Remember to discuss your test with your coach and partner.

 Any other questions about test days should be directed to your coach.
 Coaches are your greatest source of information.

 What is the Official Procedure for trying a test?

 The following procedure occurs in order for a skater to try a test:

 Star 1-5 assessment: your private coach will give you a yellow form to indicate the test to be assessed & the date of the assessment.
 The payment for the assessment is done on Uplifter ( $15.00 per test ) the yellow form is then returned to your private coach with the receipt number & your Skate Canada number.

 - Coaches submit a Test List to the Test Chair three (3) weeks prior to Test Day.

-- The test chair reports the test lists into the Central Ontario Section Head Office.
+- The test chair reports the test lists into Skate Ontario Head Office.

 - The test chair prepares a “Coaches Pull List” and sends it to the Coaches.